 Foam is unique because it returns to its original shape after being compressed.
 The open-cell structure also allows for elasticity and durability, so even though the material slowly decays over time, this type of mattress padding will still offer some support!

 Ergonomic Seat Cushion Design

-An ergonomic seat cushion can help to relieve back pain by providing support and improving your posture.
-When used correctly, a well-designed seat cushion will help to reduce the curve in your lower spine and tilt your pelvis forward.
-This will improve your sitting posture and help to prevent back pain.
-An orthopedic cushion can also provide additional comfort by enhancing your sitting surface.
+An ergonomic seat cushion (with a 4-way stretch cover) can potentially improve comfort by providing support and enhancing sitting posture.
+When used properly, a well-designed cushion may help to reduce the curve in the lower spine and tilt the pelvis forward, potentially improving sitting posture and reducing seat discomfort.
+An orthopedic cushion may also offer additional comfort by providing a more supportive seating surface.

 When you sit upright, you essentially allow gravity to do its job and keep your joints, discs, and ligaments in alignment.
 This increases blood flow because there is less pressure on these areas, which improves circulation.
 Additionally, sitting upright helps strengthen the muscles because they are used against gravity.